CW3E/MET-tools/Grid-Stat/README.md

 defines an analysis of the 24-hour precipitation accumulation for NRT_gfs and NRT_ecmwf forecasts in domains d01, d02 and d03 for all forecast zero hours in the range from 2022-12-14_00 to 2023-01-18_00 with initial times at 00-Z and forecast horizons rangeing from 1 up to 10 days.
+Control flow and grid combinations that do not have forecasts as long as 10 days will be analyzed for as many forecast days are available in the source data.
 This entire analysis will be run by submitting batch_wrfout_cf.sh to the scheduler, where each configuration corresponds to a sub-task of a SLURM job array.
 In particular, there is one configuration defined for each control flow and grid combination, meaning that the batch_wrfout_cf.sh should have a job array defined as
 ```
 #SBATCH --array=0-5